JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 ### Notes

 Kotlin is distributed with `kotlin.js` standard library as a single file, which is itself compiled as an UMD module, so you can use it with any module system described above.
-Also it available on NPM as [`kotlin` pacakge](https://www.npmjs.com/package/kotlin)
+Also it is available on NPM as [`kotlin` package](https://www.npmjs.com/package/kotlin)